 Remember that you are a Navy League of Canada representative, and your uniform reflects this.
 Ensure that your uniform is kept in good condition, with all parts present as per the dress of the day, and that you take good care of it.

-- The shirt is always worn tucked into the trousers with ALL buttons done up.
-If an undershirt is worn, it must be white and v-necked.
+The shirt is always worn tucked into the trousers with ALL buttons done up.
+If an undershirt is worn, it must be dark navy blue (Corps t-shirt).

 Belt & GaitersYour belt and gaiters (where applicable) are made of light white canvas.
 Place your belt and gaiters in a pillow case or net bag and tie the top.
 They can be washed in a machine, and dried in a dryer.
 When dried in a dryer, leave the belt and gaiters in the pillow case.

 The belt is to be buckled at the center, and adjusted to the correct length.
 Gaiters are to be worn over pant bottoms with buckles to the outside.